Doug Hurley: NASA career

 Selected as a pilot by NASA in July 2000, Hurley reported for training in August 2000.
 Following the completion of two years of training and evaluation, he was assigned technical duties in the Astronaut Office which included Kennedy Operations Support as a "Cape Crusader," where he was the lead ASP (Astronaut Support Personnel) for Space Shuttle missions STS-107 and STS-121.
 He also worked shuttle landing and rollout, served on the Columbia Reconstruction Team at Kennedy Space Center and in the Exploration Branch in support of the selection of the Orion crew exploration vehicle.

 He also served as the NASA Director of Operations at the Gagarin Cosmonaut Training Center in Star City, Russia.

 STS-127

-In July 2009, he was the pilot on STS-127, ISS Assembly Mission 2J/A, which delivered the Japanese-built Exposed Facility (JEM-EF) and the Experiment Logistics Module Exposed Section (ELM-ES) to the International Space Station.
+In 2009, he was the pilot on STS-127, ISS Assembly Mission 2J/A, which delivered the Japanese-built Exposed Facility (JEM-EF) and the Experiment Logistics Module Exposed Section (ELM-ES) to the International Space Station (ISS).
+This mission launched on July 15 and landed back at Kennedy SLF Runway 15 on July 31.
 The mission duration was 15 days, 16 hours, 45 minutes.